 My mom moved from the suburbs to the city last fall (more on her downsizing experience right here), and it has been the most wonderful change for us both.
 She only lives about 1.5 miles from me, and instead of seeing her every other week or so (like I did when she lived in the burbs), I now see her every other day!
 To say I’m excited about her new digs would be an understatement.

 In her transition from a big house to the suburbs, to a 2-bedroom condo in the city, Jan got rid of TONS of stuff.
 She purged about 80% of her belongings and ended up selling most of her furniture.
 At first, she was a little hesitant to get rid of so much, but now she is loving the chance to start fresh and decorate a home that is totally her style.
 You can read some of her tips for purging all of the things in this blog post.

 I’ve slowly been helping her decorate every room in her new place, and I’m planning to share some of the spaces here on the blog.
 Our styles aren’t too different, but hers is much more soft and feminine…which is perfect for a woman with her own place.
 This Friday I’ll share her gorgeous master bedroom here on the blog.

 Today, I’m just showing you guys the floor-to-ceiling symmetrical gallery wall we hung on a wall in her bedroom.

 Tips to Hang a Symmetrical Gallery Wall

-My mom’s master bedroom is fairly large (especially for the city) and on the route to her bed is a long hallway that was begging for a little attention.
+My mom’s main bedroom is fairly large (you can tour it here!) and on the route to her bed is a long hallway that was begging for a little attention.
 Instead of finding a large (read: pricey!) piece of art for the wall, we decided to hang a symmetrical gallery wall.